muratk5n/thirdwave/en/README.md

 ---

-That's still about Texas size..
-Not bad
+That's still about same as the Texas landmass.
+Not bad.

 "About 90% [of Oz] is classed as uninhabitable [leaving 768,685 km2 of habitable land]".